WaisAmin/cinema-microservice2025/cinema-microservice2025/README.md

 This repository contains a complete implemented microservice-cinema booking system described in our arbeidskrav.
-It includes 6 Spring Boot services, Spring Cloud Gateway, RabbitMQ messaging, PostgreSQL databases, Spring Cloud Config, Dockerfiles for each service, and a `docker-compose.yml` that starts everything with a single command.
+It includes 6 Spring Boot services, Spring Cloud Gateway, RabbitMQ messaging, PostgreSQL databases, Spring Cloud Config, Dockerfiles for each service, and a `docker-compose.yml` that starts everything with a single command. **Remember to use JAVA 17**.

 In addition to the arbeidskrav we decided to expand the scope of the project by adding more advanced and interactive interface and improve the service "logic".
 These improvements made the project